nsensfel/tonkadur-website/content/fate_v1/computations/basics/_index.md

 ---
 title: Computations
-weight: 4
+weight: 2
 ---
-Computations are operations returning values.
-They do not modify the memory.
+Computations are values.
+They may read from the memory, but do not modify it (with a single exception).

 ### TEXT
 {{< fatecode >}}(text [C0 = COMPUTATION] ...
 [CN = COMPUTATION]){{< /fatecode >}}